ashishsamarth/Cloud/Azure/Important-Notes/Questions-&-Answers/Q&As.md

 Which of the following feature of the Azure AI Language service can you use for the requirement?
 “Being able to look at key phrases in the text that the user has added when raising the support issue.”
 --------------------------------------------------------------------------------------------------------------------------
 a.
 Sentiment Analysis
 b.
 Key phrase extraction
 c.
 Language detection
 d.
 Named Entity recognition

 Answer: b.
 Key phrase extraction

-Overall explanation : For extracting key phrases, you can use the Key phrase extraction feature in the Azure AI Language service
-For more information on the service, one can visit the below URL
+Overall explanation : For extracting key phrases, you can use the Key phrase extraction feature in the Azure AI Language service For more information on the service, one can visit the below URL

 https://learn.microsoft.com/en-us/azure/ai-services/language-service/key-phrase-extraction/overview

 --------------------------------------------------------------------------------------------------------------------------
-Q: Your team is developing an application.
+Q-061: Your team is developing an application.
 It’s an ecommerce application.
 Part of the application allows users to raise support issues via the application.
 You need to add built-in intelligence to the support system that includes the following

 1) Being able to look at key phrases in the text that the user has added when raising the support issue.